Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

-Fig. 2 shows that, with the intensity fluctuation side information, QKD system can be divided into two cases for security proof.
-To fairly compare the results, an ideal CVQKD system is added as the baseline case (0) for benchmarks.
-Here, following \cite{Gottesman2002} we introduce a hypothetical party Fred, who controls the intensity fluctuations $d$ for every optical pulse, e.g., the intensity fluctuation can be controlled by temperature drift.
-Through secure communication, Fred would choose to reveal the value to Alice.
+Fig 1 shows that, with the intensity fluctuation information, QKD systems can be generally divided into two cases for security proofs.
+To fairly compare the results, an ideal CV QKD system is added as the baseline case (0) for benchmarking.
+Here, following \cite{Gottesman2002} we introduce a hypothetical party Fred, who controls the intensity fluctuations $k$ for every optical pulse, e.g., the intensity fluctuation can be controlled by temperature drift.
+Through secure communication, Fred would choose to reveal the value of $k$ to Alice.
 In total, there are two cases:

-(1) Fred discloses the actual value of $d$ to Alice ;
+(1) Fred discloses the actual value of $k$ to Alice;

-(2) Fred does not disclose the actual value of $d$ to Alice.
+(2) Fred does not disclose the actual value of $k$ to Alice.

-In both cases, because the actual pulse intensity is $d*I_A$, the actual encoded Gaussian random variable now becomes to $\sqrt{d}X_A$ and Alice sends out a mode $\hat{A}_1=\hat{0}+\sqrt{d}X_A $.
-In cases (1), Alice has access to the intensity fluctuation values $d$ and can further revise her data from $X_A$ to $\sqrt{d}X_A$ for every pulse. we provide a security proof based on the superadditon of secret key rate.
-Besides, A refined data analysis is proposed to defend all possible attacks based on the intensity fluctuation side information.
-In the case (2) , Alice does not have access to the intensity fluctuation values $d$.
-Depending on whether Eve has the intensity fluctuation side information, we divide the case (2) into two subcases for security proof.
+In both cases, because the actual pulse intensity is $kI_A$, the actual encoded Gaussian random variable now becomes $\sqrt{k}X_A$ and Alice sends out a mode $\hat{A}_1=\hat{0}+\sqrt{k}X_A $.
+In case (1), Alice has access to the intensity fluctuation values $k$ and can further revise her data from $X_A$ to $\sqrt{k}X_A$ for every pulse.
+In case (2) , Alice does not have access to the intensity fluctuation values $k$.
+Depending on whether Eve has the intensity fluctuation side information, we divide case (2) into two subcases (2A) and (2B) for security proofs.